 Significant M&A Litigation Representations

-- Representing Inhibitex, Inc. and its board of directors in expedited shareholder litigation following the announcement of the company’s acquisition by Bristol-Myers Squibb for $2.5 billion.
+- Representing Inhibitex, Inc. and its board of directors in expedited shareholder litigation following the announcement of the company’s acquisition by Bristol-Myers Squibb for US$2.5 billion.

-- Representing One Equity Partners in expedited shareholder litigation following the announcement of the acquisition of ArthroCare Corp. by Smith & Nephew for $1.7 billion.
+- Representing One Equity Partners in expedited shareholder litigation following the announcement of the acquisition of ArthroCare Corp. by Smith & Nephew for US$1.7 billion.

-- Representing Buckeye Technologies, Inc. and its board of directors in expedited shareholder litigation following the announcement of the company’s acquisition by Georgia Pacific for $1.4 billion.
+- Representing Buckeye Technologies, Inc. and its board of directors in expedited shareholder litigation following the announcement of the company’s acquisition by Georgia Pacific for US$1.4 billion.

-- Representing One Equity Partners in expedited shareholder litigation following the announcement of its acquisition of M*Modal for $1.1 billion.
+- Representing One Equity Partners in expedited shareholder litigation following the announcement of its acquisition of M*Modal for US$1.1 billion.

-- Representing One Equity Partners in expedited shareholder litigation following the announcement of its acquisition of APAC Customer Services for $470 million.
+- Representing One Equity Partners in expedited shareholder litigation following the announcement of its acquisition of APAC Customer Services for US$470 million.

 - Representing Tufco Corp. and its board of directors in expedited shareholder litigation following the announcement of the company’s acquisition by Griffin Holdings.